 The Company made this determination after reviewing the substance of the agreement and determining that the cash received at the inception of the arrangement did not represent a deposit for any future sales, but rather an obligation for future royalty payments that will remain payable at the original amount of \$375,000 until such time as the Company extinguishes all or part of the Royalty Percentage and the obligation for future royalty payments.

-The Company incurred interest expense related to its royalty funding of \$24,274,for the year ended December 31, 2022 (2021 - \$78,441).
+For the year ended December 31, 2023, the Company incurred interest expense related to its royalty funding amounting to \$52,492 (2022 - \$24,274).